 The Libraries work to support the West Virginia University Native American Studies Program (WVU NAS).
 The WVU NAS Program has an extensive collection of research materials and expertise, and is a strong supporter of the WVU Libraries.
 Native American Studies is an interdisciplinary field, and the WVU program includes experts and instructors from many disciplines conducting research, teaching, and service activities and offering programming for the local and wider community.

-Should you have any suggestions or questions about this guide, please contact the Librarian liaison to the NAS Program, (contact information on the left column of this guide).
+Should you have any suggestions or questions about this guide, please contact the Librarian liaison to the NAS Program, (contact information below).